withastro/astro/README.md

   astroRoot: './astro',
   /** When running `astro build`, path to final static output */
   dist: './_site',
   /** A folder of static files Astro will copy to the root.
-Useful for favicons, images, and other files that don‘t need processing. */
+Useful for favicons, images, and other files that don’t need processing. */
   public: './public',
   /** Extension-specific handlings */
   extensions: {